Shashwat1218/Threat-Intelligence-Aggregator/README.md

 # Threat Intelligence Aggregator

 ## Overview
-A tool to fetch, aggregate, and analyze cybersecurity threat data.
+A tool to fetch, aggregate, and analyze cybersecurity threat data